Section 33 of the Canadian Charter of Rights and Freedoms: Function

+Purpose

 The notwithstanding clause reflects the hybrid character of Canadian political institutions.
 In effect, it protects the British tradition of parliamentary supremacy under the American-style system of written constitutional rights and strong courts introduced in 1982.
 Former Prime Minister Jean Chrétien also described it as a tool that could guard against a Supreme Court ruling legalizing hate speech and child pornography as freedom of expression.

 History

+Pierre Trudeau advocated for the Patriation of the Canadian Constitution and a constitutional bill of rights after becoming Prime Minister in 1968.
+Various attempts to patriate and include the bill of rights, including the Victoria Charter, failed in the 1970s.
+Trudeau announced the intent to constitutionalize a bill of rights that would include: fundamental freedoms, such as the freedom of movement, democratic guarantees, legal rights, language rights and equality rights.
+This proposal gained popular support, but was opposed by the Progressive Conservative opposition.
+In 1981 the patriation process was accelerated when the Supreme Court of Canada in the Patriation Reference, affirmed that the federal government could unilaterally patriate the constitution, but a constitutional convention existed that some provincial approval should be sought for constitutional reform.

-The idea for the clause was proposed by Peter Lougheed as suggested by Merv Leitch.
+The inclusion of the notwithstanding clause in the Charter was proposed by Premier of Alberta Peter Lougheed.
+In 1972, Alberta passed the Alberta Bill of Rights which included its own notwithstanding clause on the suggestion of Attorney General of Alberta Merv Leitch.
 The clause was a compromise reached during the debate over the new constitution in the early 1980s.
-Among the provinces' major complaints with the Charter was its effect of shifting power from elected officials to the judiciary, giving the courts the final word.
-Section 33, in conjunction with the limitations clause in section 1, was intended to give provincial legislators more leverage to pass law.
-Prime Minister Pierre Trudeau at first strongly objected to the clause, but eventually consented to its inclusion under pressure from the provincial premiers.
+Among the provinces' major complaints about the Charter was that it shifted power from elected officers to the judiciary, giving the courts the final word.
+Section 33, along with the limitations clause, in section 1, was intended to give provincial legislators more leverage to pass law.
+Trudeau at first strongly objected to the clause, but eventually consented to its inclusion under pressure from the provincial premiers.